auth0/auth0-PHP/README.md

 ### *NOTICE* Backward compatibility breaks

+3.2
+- Now the SDK supports RS256 codes, it will decode using the `.well-known/jwks.json` endpoint to fetch the public key

 3.0
 - SDK api changes, now the Auth0 API client is not build of static clases anymore.
 Usage example:
 ```